 As you can see, the court has a fair amount of leeway to adjust child support arrangements as it sees fit.
 Every child support case is unique, which is why it's so important to have a lawyer by your side who will fight for your parental rights and help you pursue a genuinely equitable support arrangement.

 If either parent experiences a "substantial change in circumstances" (often a notable increase or decrease in their net monthly income), they can file a modification case with the court.
 A modification allows you to adjust your current child support order to reflect your present circumstances more accurately.
-To learn more about changing your support order, check out our modifications page.

 At Cofer & Connelly, PLLC, our Austin child support lawyers can help you pursue a fair child support arrangement that supports your child's best interests.